riofficial80/ParsBART/README.md

 # Persian_BART
 6-Layer BART for Persian Language

-This repository hosts a 6-layer BART (Bidirectional and Auto-Regressive Transformers) model, pretrained exclusively on Persian text data.
-The model is designed to handle natural language processing (NLP) tasks with a context length of 256 tokens, providing a robust foundation for applications like text generation, summarization, and translation within the Persian language domain.
+This repository hosts a 6-layer BART (Bidirectional and Auto-Regressive Transformers) model, pretrained exclusively on Persian text data (Naab dataset: https://huggingface.co/datasets/SLPL/naab-raw).
+The model is designed to handle natural language processing (NLP) tasks with a context length of 256 tokens.

 🧠 Key Features:
 - **Architecture**: BART with 6 encoder and 6 decoder layers.